MicrosoftTranslator/Text-Translation-API-V3-Python/README.md

 * Your favorite IDE or text editor
 * Python 2.7.x or 3.x
-* An Azure subscription with Translator Text enabled.
+* An Azure subscription with Translator enabled.
 [Sign-up for a free account](https://docs.microsoft.com/azure/cognitive-services/translator/translator-text-how-to-signup)!

 ## Code samples

-This repository includes a sample for each of the methods made available by the Microsoft Translator Text API v3.
+This repository includes a sample for each of the methods made available by the Microsoft Translator API v3.
 To use each of the samples, follow these instructions:

 * Create a new project in your favorite IDE or editor.
 * Copy the code from one of the samples into your project.